Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 e) a + b + d;

-a) a vertically isolated and vertically further undivided structural part of the biogeocenosis;
+a) a vertically isolated and vertically undivided structural part of the biogeocenosis;

 b) the vertical part of the plant community, characterized by a certain floristic composition and a certain composition of the organs of these plants;

-c) artificial morphological division of the vegetation cover, in which (unlike tiered division 26.
-In the forests of the temperate zone, the following phytocenotic horizons are usually distinguished, formed:
+c) artificial morphological division of the vegetation cover, in which (in contrast to tiered division 26.
+In forests of the temperate zone, the following phytocenotic horizons are usually distinguished, formed:

-b) the undercrown part of the trunks of tall trees, as well as trees of a smaller height, shrubs and corresponding consorts (for example, plants) are, as it were, cut vertically, forming horizontal layers;
+b) under-crown part of trunks tall trees, as well as trees of smaller height, shrubs and corresponding consorts (for example, plants) are, as it were, cut vertically, forming horizontal layers;

 d) all answers are correct.